-Facts on Pinot Noir
+Fact on Pinot Noir

 Origins of Pinot Noir

 Pinot Noir has been grown in France’s Burgundy region for centuries.
-Burgundy is home to some of the world’s most expensive agricultural land, and some of the world’s most costly Pinot Noir wines are cultivated in Burgundy’s iconic soils.
+Home to some of the world’s most expensive agricultural land, grapes for some of the world’s most costly Pinot Noir wines are cultivated in Burgundy’s iconic soils.

 Vine age is also critical.
 True of most varieties, but especially Pinot Noir, the best fruit tends to come from mature vineyards, considered to be around 15 years old or more.
-Yields too, need to be kept low to get the best out of this grape, as it needs all the flavour concentration it can get to show its best.
+Yields need to be kept low to get the best out of this grape, as it needs all the flavour concentration it can get to show its best.

-Australian Pinot Noir
+Pinot Noir in Australia

 They're also working out the best clones and the most appropriate vine spacing, and then managing the vine canopy to allow just the right amount of dappled sunlight to reach the ripening bunches.
 Our vines are getting older, reaching that critical phase of maturity, and yields are managed carefully to coax the maximum from each berry.